 You’ll follow a one-way path through the abbey and surrounding buildings.
 There are small rooms and multiple stairs, so I’d only suggest this visit for able-bodied travelers.

-It’s best to get off the island. there are plenty of restaurants and shops selling simple sandwiches, but they will come at a high cost.
+It’s best to get off the island as the restaurants located on the island are lacking in both taste and price.
+There are plenty of restaurants and shops selling simple sandwiches, but they will come at a high cost.